PanzerTurtle/Thai-ID-card-reader---blacklist-check/README.md

 Installation

-all source files are provided
-only main.exe is required for the working build
+all source files are provided, only main.exe is required for the working build

 open main.exe and the user will be prompted to upload a .csv list of names to be referenced as blacklist test_blacklist.csv is provided with a random name and ID